amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/Falstor (City).md

 Falstor is the capital city of the Kingdom of Falstor.
 The city is the home of the ruling king, as well as the richest families in the Kingdom.
 These families, the Royal Houses of Falstor, are all owners of different industries across the Kingdom.
 Each of them have manors in the city, as well as large estates elsewhere in the Kingdom.
 ## Population
-The city of Falstor has
+The city of Falstor has a population of around 84,250 people (55% Humans, 29% Half-Elves, 11% Elves, 5% Other).
+The general population of the city would be considered upper class when compared to the other cities of Falstor.
+Those that are not a part of the Royal Houses, are still rich merchants and artisans, or come from old money.
+##